 - Entities should notify patients of a breach – The patients have complete right on their medical details.
 This allows smooth flow of data sharing among multiple healthcare institutions.

-The importance of following HIPAA compliance for hospitals lies in the understanding of what would happen if they are not followed.
+The importance of following mobile app HIPAA compliance for hospitals lies in the understanding of what would happen if they are not followed.
 In case of non-following compliances, hospitals are held liable to pay massive fines.
 An individual data breach case can amount to $100 to $50,000 in fine.

 There are many live examples of how costly it can get for hospitals when they breach the HIPAA compliance – on both financial and image grounds.
-Example, in 2015, a Massachusetts hospital had to pay $218,000 fine for putting the data of more than 500 patients at risk simply because their file sharing application didn’t meet the HIPAA security requirements.
+Example, in 2015, a Massachusetts hospital had to pay a $218,000 fine for putting the data of more than 500 patients at risk simply because their file sharing application didn’t meet the HIPAA security requirements.

 How to Make HIPAA Compliant Mobile Apps?

 Developing HIPAA compliant healthcare apps can at times pose a challenge for the healthcare app developers especially because it asks for a number of modifications on both features and design front.

 Our experience of having developed more than 70+ mHealth solutions, have aided us with the creation of a HIPAA compliance checklist for software development.
 Here’s a peek into it –

 Making of a HIPAA compliant phone app calls for following four primary rules: